-- Drug toxicity: Specific therapy is indicated for certain toxic effects.
-Examples include digoxin (Fab antibodies), tricyclics (bicarbonate), and aminophylline (GI decontamination and possibly hemodialysis).
+Drug toxicity - Specific therapy is indicated for certain toxic effects—for example, digoxin (Fab antibodies), tricyclics (bicarbonate), and aminophylline (gastrointestinal decontamination and possibly hemodialysis)

 Early diagnosis and treatment of acute infarction/ischemia are the cornerstones of therapy.
 Note the following: